gilbertozioma/Bincom-Training/README.md

 Working with HTML forms, Prepare for Database Connection, Setup Connection to Database, Creating A New Database, Creating A Database Table, PHP Insert in Database.

 **Assignment:**
-- Create a ToDo app with php html and css  which is connected to your database.
+- Create a ToDo app with PHP HTML and CSS  which is connected to your database.

-## Session 6: REVISSION
+## Session 6: REVISION
-- Revision of all that has been learnt.
+- Revision of all that has been learned.
-- Preparation for test question using an assignment question similar to the test question.
+- Preparation for test questions using an assignment question similar to the test question.

 **Assignment:**
 - Create a student attendance register App.